Dr. Sara Schwartz Appointed New Dean of The Schechter Institute of Jewish Studies

 Dr. Sara Schwartz, the Schechter Institute of Jewish Studies’ new Dean

-Dr. Schwartz is the author of over a dozen articles and one book all dealing with studying the Bible as literature.
+Dr. Schwartz is the author of over a dozen articles and one book examining the Bible as literature.
 Utilizing insights from anthropology, psychology and sociology, she brings to life Pentateuchal, historiographical narratives and biblical poetry.
-An active member of the international Society for Biblical Literature (SBL), she has been responsible for organizing and chairing academic sessions as well as presenting subjects and papers to scholarly colleagues.
+An active member of the international Society for Biblical Literature (SBL), she has been responsible for organizing and chairing academic sessions as well as presenting subjects and papers to academic colleagues.

 “I am excited to take over the office of dean.
 It comes with a great feeling of responsibility and I am ready with 100% commitment,” notes Dr. Schwartz.